melaniep518/simple-bingo/README.md

 This is a periodic table themed bingo game.

+Installation:

+Clone this repo onto your personal computer and open the bingo folder in a text editor.
+Right click the html file to open in your browser.

 Instructions:

 1. Click the button "Get a clue!" to generate a random clue.